Joe-Davis-Blockly/blockly/docs/guides/create-custom-blocks/fields/customizing-fields/creating.md

 ```

 :::info
-Important: Always use `this.textContent_.nodeValue` to update the display text
+Always use `this.textContent_.nodeValue` to update the display text
 of your field.
 This helps support [text
 symbols](/blockly/guides/create-custom-blocks/fields/customizing-fields/creating#adding_text_symbols).
 :::